 We enter into interest rate swap agreements to manage the risks and costs associated with our financing activities.
 On April 29, 2010, we cancelled two interest rate swaps with notional amounts of \$10.0 million each and amended the remaining interest rate swap from a notional amount of \$22.0 million to a notional amount of \$42.0 million.
-At October 31, 2011, our Company had interest rate swap agreements which lock in the interest rate on \$42.0 million of its \$82.9 million in debt at approximately 5.13% until June 2013.
-Of the remaining \$40.9 million in debt, \$31.9 million bears interest at a variable rate, which was 3.25% or less at October 31, 2011 and \$9.0 million bears interest at a fixed rate of 3.65% which becomes variable in November 2014.
-Our interest rate swap previously qualified as cash flow hedges and the fair value adjustments to the swap agreements were deferred and included in accumulated other comprehensive income (loss).
+At October 31, 2012, we had an interest rate swap agreement which locks in the interest rate on \$42.0 million of \$89.6 million in debt at approximately 5.13% until June 2013.
+Of the remaining \$47.6 million in debt, \$38.9 million bears interest at a variable rate, which was 3.50% or less at October 31, 2012 and \$8.7 million bears interest at a fixed rate of 3.65% which becomes variable in November 2014.
+Our interest rate swaps previously qualified as cash flow hedges and the fair value adjustments to the swap agreements were deferred and included in accumulated other comprehensive income (loss).
 As a result of the re-negotiated terms, the remaining interest rate swap no longer qualifies for hedge accounting and accordingly, fair value adjustments from April 30, 2010 are included in interest expense.